Introduction to ANY in MySQL

 Advantages of using ANY operator in MySQL

-- ANY is a type of logical operator in MySQL which returns the Boolean value as a result of the SQL query.
-It is used to select any or some tuples of the SELECT statement.
+- ANY is a logical operator in MySQL that returns the Boolean value due to the SQL query.
+Developers use it to select any or some tuples of the SELECT statement.

 - The ANY operator allows comparing the value of a table to each value in the result list or rows provided by the subquery condition.
-After this, the ANY keyword if find any value that matches at least one value or row of the inner query then, it gives TRUE as a result.
+After this, the ANY keyword finds any value that matches at least one value or row of the inner query.
+Then, it gives TRUE as a result.

-- The ANY keyword is useful to provide the result which is a distinct column value from a table that matches or has any record in another table.
+- The ANY keyword is useful to provide the result, a distinct column value from a table that matches or has any record in another table.

 - You can perform many different types of comparison using ANY operator with SELECT and WHERE keywords and out a condition to match and provide the required result from a combination of two tables.

-- It is helpful to get the result if there exists any value in one table that is satisfying a certain condition that shows the value that matches.
+- It is helpful to get the result if any value in one table satisfies a specific condition that shows the value that matches.

 Conclusion